plepe/OpenStreetBrowser/doc/Tutorial.md

       {% else %}#ffff00{% endif %}
 ```

 We rewrite the above example to use `const` for coloring.
-Also, we are adding a casing, to improve visibility of the roads on the map, and a label. ([Source](https://www.openstreetbrowser.org/dev/OpenStreetBrowser/examples/src/branch/master/roads1.yaml)):
+Also, we are adding a casing, to improve visibility of the roads on the map, and a label. ([Source](https://www.openstreetbrowser.org/dev/OpenStreetBrowser/examples/src/branch/master/roads2.yaml) | [Try this](https://www.openstreetbrowser.org/#categories=openstreetbrowser/examples/roads2)):
 ```yaml
 name:
   en: Roads 2 # English name of the category